jan9won/article/linux-shell/useful-shell-commands-and-configurations/en.md

 > (unix term) A command-line interpreter.

-A user interface which actually processes your commands and returns output.
+- A user interface which actually processes your commands and returns output.
 The most common shell in modern linux system is `bash`.

-It manages foreground and background processes, command history and command line editing.
+- It manages foreground and background processes, command history and command line editing.

-There are many kinds of shells.
+- There are many kinds of shells.
 [See the article : Differences between login, non-login, interactive and non-interactive shell.](./differences-between-login-non-login-interactive-and-non-interactive-shell)

 ### terminal

 > (traditionally) A physical "text input/output device", like monitor and keyboard.

-Back in the days, it was a physical device including monitor and keyboard.
+- Back in the days, it was a physical device including monitor and keyboard.

-More historically, it was a punch card for input and printer for output.
+- More historically, it was a punch card for input and printer for output.

-In current unix-like system, it's a wrapper program that runs a shell.
+- In current unix-like system, it's a wrapper program that runs a shell.
 It's also called `tty`.
 You can command `tty` on your shell to see your shell's terminal.

 ### console

 > (traditionally) A special sort of terminal, which is plugged into a dedicated serial port on a computer for a low-level commication with OS.

-Originally, console meant a terminal device that is physically plugged into a computer.
+- Originally, console meant a terminal device that is physically plugged into a computer.

-Current unix-like systems have virtual console, which is a software implementation of traditional terminal.
+- Current unix-like systems have virtual console, which is a software implementation of traditional terminal.

-It's the primary user interface for OS.
+- It's the primary user interface for OS.

-### summary
+### pipeline summary

 ```sh
 terminal (remote or local, multiple, user interface)